JosephRullo/Active-Directory-Security-Groups-and-Sharing-Access-Permissions/README.md

 <h2>Step 2.</h2>

-**Choose a User in Active Directory.** <p> Open Active Directory Users and Computers -> select a folder where Users are stored, in this example EMPLOYEES (this was the organizational unit that was created in the previous tutorial-see link above) -> select a User and double click -> go to the Account tab -> copy their User logon name and paswword.
+**Choose a User in Active Directory.** <p> Open Active Directory Users and Computers -> select the folder where Users are stored, in this example EMPLOYEES (this was the organizational unit that was created in the previous tutorial-see link above) -> select a User and double click -> go to the Account tab -> copy their User logon name and paswword.
 <p>
 <p>
 <img src="https://i.imgur.com/bCFjjgF.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>